3 years full-time

 Logistics and Supply Chain Management

-You will be able to work as a logistics and supply chain manager, purchasing manager, business or strategy manager, or export and import operations manager.
-Career opportunities exist in the public, private and not-for-profit sectors.
+You may find opportunities to work as a logistics and supply chain manager, purchasing manager, business or strategy manager, or export and import operations manager.
+These career opportunities exist in the public, private and not-for-profit sectors.

 Good managers are needed across all sectors and in businesses of all sizes.
-With this qualification, you can apply your business management knowledge to an area of personal interest and find work in roles as a business manager in human resources, strategy, planning and policy, and training and development.
+With this qualification, you can apply your business management knowledge to an area of personal interest and find opportunities in roles such as a business manager in human resources, strategy, planning and policy, and training and development.

 You will be able to work in any industry or organisation that needs to promote its products or services, including entertainment and fashion, tourism, advertising, public relations, and business consulting.
 You might work as a brand manager, marketing manager, advertising account manager, market research analyst, public relations manager, or sales manager.